 BMI View: Iran claims to be the second largest petrochemicals producer in the Middle East, with a 27% share of output, compared with Saudi Arabia's 50%.
-It aims to represent 36% of regional output in 2015, by which time it hopes to implement 47 petrochemicals projects under the fifth five-year plan, adding 43mn tpa of capacity and 28% of the total added capacity in the region.
+It aims to represent 36% of regional output in 2015, by which time it hopes to implement 47 petrochemicals projects under the fifth five-year plan, adding 43mn tonnes per annum (tpa) of capacity and 28% of the total added capacity in the region.